Cylinaho/Assignment_1_id/README.md

 - Test Home icon links back to home page.

+- Check all the interactable that is create in javascript working (image clickable, heart bias, and facts button)

 - Check if the privacy policy is link properly.

 Contact Page: